BioNomad/Bioinformatica/pages_you_can_read/mc_pred/mc_pred.md

 So far we’ve really only been performing one significance test at a time.
 But what if you want to perform many significance tests?
 Let’s say we want to see which gene’s expression was significantly different between male and female Low grade glioma patients.
-That is a **LOT** of genes, nearly 20,000 of them\!
+That are a **LOT** of genes, nearly 20,000 of them\!
 But let’s do it\!

 ``` r